Use of Core Words in Logo: An Analysis

 Conditions under Which It Is Permitted

-1. If there is a case where large number of persons, traders, firms, institutions and companies are using the core word of a registered company as part of their label then such a word can become a generic term which will allow other interested person to use the word in their logo provided the logo is distinctive.
+1. If there is a case where a large number of persons, traders, firms, institutions, and companies are using the core word of a registered company as part of their label then such a word can become a generic term which will allow another interested person to use the word in their logo provided the logo is distinctive.

-5. Section 30(2)(a) of the Trademarks Act states that a registered trade mark is not infringed where the use in relation to goods or services indicates the kind, quality, quantity, intended purpose, value, geographical origin, the time of production of goods or of rendering of services or other characteristics of goods or services.
+5. Section 30(2)(a) of the Trademarks Act states that a registered trademark is not infringed where the use in relation to goods or services indicates the kind, quality, quantity, intended purpose, value, geographical origin, the time of production of goods or of the rendering of services or other characteristics of goods or services.
 Therefore, in this way, use of core word by another company is allowed.

-7. If the colour scheme, lay out, design, getup of the logo is distinctive and invented by the person and it can be proved that the person is not trying to encash upon the goodwill of the other then the use of core words is allowed.
+7. If the color scheme, layout, design, getup of the logo is distinctive and invented by the person and it can be proved that the person is not trying to encash upon the goodwill of the other then the use of core words is allowed.

 Cases Where Use of Core of Words Was Allowed

 In the case of M/s.
 Zari v M/s.
 Zari Silk India Pvt.
 Ltd., an application was filed for using its trademark “ZARI” or similarly deceptive mark or otherwise passing off its own manufactures under the mark “ZARI” (by Anju Shankar) as that of the Company.
-The Court held that there is no prima facie case as the get up, label design, colour scheme of the firm was different from that of the company’s registered label trade mark and also that the firm’s logo/trade mark specifically indicated its goods were sold as designed by Anju Shankar taking away all possibility of confusion and deception.
+The Court held that there is no prima facie case as the get-up, label design, color scheme of the firm was different from that of the company’s registered label trademark and also that the firm’s logo/trademark specifically indicated its goods were sold as designed by Anju Shankar taking away all possibility of confusion and deception.